Destination Western Faculty

 Dr. Cheryl Beaver

 My favorite course to teach is Math 346: Number Theory because it reveals surprising and elegant properties about numbers!
 My advice to new incoming students is to seek out and take classes that look interesting to you.
 Join clubs and try new things.
 There is no other time in your life where you can explore different topics like you can in college.
 Find your passion!
-A fun fact about me is that I hold a US Patent.
+A fun fact about me is that I am an avid reader.
+During the summer I read 3-4 books every week.

 Kendall Rosales